mnshchtri/mnshchtri/README.md

 # 💫 About Me:
 Hello!
-I'm Manish Karki, also known as Neox—a Linux enthusiast <br>and self-taught technologist with a passion for hands-on learning. <br>From coding to ethical hacking, I’m always exploring new tech and <br>merging my love for music and code.
-Driven by curiosity, I aim to <br>shape and reimagine the digital world.
+I'm Manish Karki, also known as Neox — a Linux enthusiast and self-taught technologist with a passion for hands-on learning.
+From coding to ethical hacking, I’m always exploring new tech and merging my love for music and code.
+Driven by curiosity, I aim to shape and reimagine the digital world.

 ## 🌐 Socials: